Want to help out or contribute?

 In general, these pre-course tasks are meant to help prepare you for the course and make sure everything is setup properly so the first session runs smoothly.
 However, some of these tasks are meant for learning as well as for general setup, so we have defined the following learning objectives for this page:

-1. Learn about making reproducible documents with R Markdown.
+1. Learn about making reproducible documents with Quarto.

 2. Learn about filesystems, relative and absolute paths, and how to make use of the fs R package to navigate files in your project.